PaddlePaddle/Quantum/tutorial/mbqc/Introduction_EN.md

 - Q: How is the MBQC physically implemented?

     A: The difficulty in the physical implementation of MBQC is mainly the preparation of resource states.
-Unlike the superconducting techniques used in the quantum circuit model, the resource states are mostly prepared using linear optics or cold atoms, see e.g. [2,12,13] for the currently available techniques for the resource states preparation.
+Unlike the superconducting techniques used in the quantum circuit model, the resource states are mostly prepared using linear optics or cold atoms, see e.g. [2,12,13] for the existing techniques of resource states preparation.

 ## References